tux-rampage/zend-di/REFACTORING.md

 The current ones are most likely never used in the real world or by Di.
 This should be integrated better and be used for looking up instances.

+### Make it a ZF3 Module

+This component should easily integrate by adding it as a ZF-Module to the application config.
+This approach will make it possible to remove dependencies from Mvc or other components.

+So people can decide whether they stay with ServiceManager only or combine it with Zend\Di.

 ### Better integration with ServiceManager